Panthersoul/Panthersoul/README.md

 <br />

 Here you will find some projects based on the idea that I just mentioned. <br />
-You can find a web site, the app with REACT and Firebase or a Backend with node also.<br />
+You can find a web site, the app with REACT and Firebase or a Backend in NODE with a lot of libraries and MongoDB.<br />
 <br />
-REACT, JS, NODE, HTML, CSS, SASS. <br />
+REACT, JS, NODE, HTML, CSS, SASS, Firebase, MongoDB. <br />

 🌱 I'm working on the full implementation with .NET Core 6 and REACT.